 - No-observed-effect level (NOEL): greatest concentration or amount of a substance, found by experiment or observation, that causes no alteration of morphology, functional capacity, growth, development, or lifespan of the target organism distinguishable from those observed in normal (control) organisms of the same species and strain under the same defined conditions of exposure.

-The Australian Pesticide and Veterinary Medicines Authority noted that it had used the NOEL in a manner consistent with the definition as described in 'Principles for the safety assessment of food additives and contaminants in food (1987)', WHO Environmental Health Criteria, No. 70.
+The APVMA noted that it had previously used the term NOEL in a manner consistent with the definition as described in 'Principles for the safety assessment of food additives and contaminants in food (1987)', WHO Environmental Health Criteria, No. 70.

 This definition includes the statement that the NOEL results in no detectable, usually adverse, alteration of morphology, functional capacity, growth, development, or lifespan of the target.

-It is merely harmonizing the terminology used to differentiate between observed effects and observed adverse effects.
-Hence, this decision has no impact on any of the previous human health risk evaluation conclusions made by the Australian Pesticide and Veterinary Medicines Authority.
+The APVMA notes that its decision to adopt the definition of NOAEL from WHO Environmental Health Criteria No. 240 did not entail any change in its evaluation practice, and was merely harmonizing the terminology used to differentiate between observed effects and observed adverse effects.
+Hence, this decision had no impact on any of the previous human health risk evaluation conclusions made by the APVMA.

 All WHO Environmental Health Criteria monographs are available online.